arXiv/arxiv-submission-ui/README.md

 To test if you have access to ECR run:
 `aws ecr list-images --repository-name arxiv/converter` You should get a response of no error and a list of docker images.
+- You can install your credentials in ~/.aws/ with `aws configure`.

-If you installed credentials with `aws configure`, you may need to remove fake credentials in your shell, for example:
+- You may need to remove the fake credentials from above, in your shell, for example:
 ```bash
 unset AWS_ACCESS_KEY_ID  AWS_SECRET_ACCESS_KEY
 ```